RobertFent/myDenoWebsite/backend/readme.md

 ### todo
+- add proper http errors instead of 404
 - add linting rules
+- path resolution in bash scripts (for now run them from backend folder)
+- use own mongo client to prevent using permissions
 - maybe use import map when this feature is stable
-- path resolution in bash scripts (for now run them from backend folder)

 ### scripts
 - launch website for dev: ../scripts/launch_website.sh -w -f